Who is the next American F1 driver?

 Mario Andretti’s 1978 world championship triumph in the groundbreaking Lotus 79 is a long-distant memory, and no driver from the US has come close to matching his achievement since.

-The disappointment of most-recent American driver Logan Sargeant’s season and a half in grand prix racing has been emphasised by his replacement Franco Colapinto’s brilliant substitute performance, managing to outscore his predecessor’s entire F1 haul in just two races.
+The disappointment of most-recent American driver Logan Sargeant’s season and a half in grand prix racing was emphasised by his replacement Franco Colapinto’s brilliant substitute performance, managing to outscore his predecessor’s entire F1 haul in just two races during 2024.

 What’s been lacking?
 Is there a dearth of quality racing in the US?
 Is there something wrong with the junior ladder system?
 Do the tracks not pose enough of a challenge?
 Championships like IndyCar and IMSA take high-quality drivers from F2 when there’s no space at the F1 inn, with new entrants very often performing well, but hardly trouncing their US colleagues.